davidski/tableau-wdc-cloudwatch/README.md

 - Enter the details of the desired metric
 - Select `Get the Data`

+To query a metric without a dimension, leave the dimension name and value fields blank.

 ## Note on AWS API Key Security

 The use of AWS API credentials is required.
 While care is taken to use Tableau standard functions for protecting username and passwords, it is possible to use these same functions to store your credentials in the Tableau data connection.
 This may not be what you want!

 Using an IAM account with access restricted to just retrieving CloudWatch metrics (IAM permission `Cloudwatch:GetMetricStatistics` is highly